bmclku/bmclku.github.io/content/research/_index.md

 sections:
   - block: hero
     content:
-      title: <font size=6>Our vision is</font>
+      title: <font size=6>We aim</font>
       image:
         filename: intersect.png
       text: |
-        <font size=4>To advance understanding of cognition at the intersection of cognitive psychology, neuroscience, and computer science through integrated methodologies.
-Our research investigates key cognitive processes, such as perception, recognition, reasoning, generalization, cognitive control, learning, memory, and social cognition, to uncover their neural and computational mechanisms and bridge the gap between biological and artificial intelligence systems.</font>
+        <font size=4>To explore cognition at the intersection of cognitive psychology, neuroscience, and computer science through a multidisciplinary approach.
+Our interests include perception, recognition, reasoning, cognitive control, learning, memory, and social cognition, with the goal of uncovering their neural and computational mechanisms and bridging the gap between biological and artificial intelligence systems.</font>

+        Our goal is to examine cognition at the intersection of cognitive psychology, neuroscience, and computer science through an integrated methodological framework.
+We investigate areas such as perception, recognition, reasoning, cognitive control, learning, memory, and social cognition to clarify their neural and computational mechanisms and inform both biological and artificial intelligence.
     design:
       css_class: "hero"